jamesnet214/wpf-xaml-binding/README.md

 public class FrameworkElement : UIElement, ...
 {
     public static readonly DependencyProperty DataContextProperty;
     public object DataContext { get; set; }
 }
 ```
+And, All ui controls in wpf inherit the FrameworkElement class.

 > DataContext is object-type Property.
 And this is included in the FrameworkElement class.
 And given that all of the WPF's UI objects have DataContext Properties, we can imagine all of these objects inheriting the FrameworkElement somewhere in the top.
 And I assure you, just knowing this existence of FrameworkElement is a big help to you in the future to take Binding behavior in WPF more meaningfully, so I mentioned it before I started.